microsoft/fast/specs/text-field/text-field.md

 - `list` - the id of the `<datalist>` element that contains the optional pre-defined autocomplete options
 - `maxlength`	- the maximum number of characters the input should accept
 - `minlength` -	the minimum number of characters long the input can be and still be considered valid
+- `name` - the name of the control
 - `pattern` - a regular expression the input's contents must match in order to be valid
 - `size` - a number indicating how many characters wide the input field should be
 - `spellcheck` - controls whether or not to enable spell checking for the input field, or if the default spell checking configuration should be used